 Despite its basic simplicity, Secret‘s storyline contains so many embellishments that it continually threatens to topple into the gulf of confusion that claimed the plots of so many early-talkie Mascot serials; it never actually takes this plunge, however.
 While there are several minor loose ends and improbabilities scattered throughout the serial, the writers overall maintain respectable continuity from episode to episode, keeping track of the treasure map as it repeatedly changes hands and managing to keep the behavior of the large cast of supporting characters pretty consistent.
 The weakest part of Secret’s plotting is the mystery surrounding Toni Morrell’s father; the character eventually revealed as the missing parent is obviously selected solely because he’s the “least likely” candidate and therefore the most “surprising,” despite the availability of more logical “suspects.”

-The action scenes, on the other hand, look anything but antiquated; in fact, they rank as some of the best 1930s sequences of their kind.
+The action scenes, on the other hand, are anything but soporific or creaky; in fact, they rank as some of the best 1930s sequences of their kind.
 Clifton undoubtedly deserves some of the credit for these scenes, but the lion’s share of the plaudits should go to Yakima Canutt and Dave O’Brien, who stage and perform most of Secret’s stuntwork.
 The serial’s numerous fights have an impact lacking in many other chapterplay brawls of the period, in which the stuntmen tended to stay on their feet and aim half-hearted blows at their opponents’ shoulders and chests; here, Canutt, O’Brien, and their fellow-stuntmen land effective-looking punches squarely on their opponents’ jaws, continually knock each other to the ground, and flip each other through the air with violent energy.

 Above left: Don Terry lands a superb haymaker on Grant Withers.
 Above right: Dave O’Brien, taking over for Terry, flips Yakima Canutt (doubling Withers) through the air as part of the same fight sequence.